SC-Data-Analyst/SC-Data-Analyst/README.md

 ## Introduction

 Hello!
-I'm Sandra Castaneda, a passionate Data Analyst with 4 years of experience in healthcare.
+I'm [putnamehere], a passionate Data Analyst with 4 years of experience in healthcare.
 I specialize in utilizing data to extract meaningful insights that support decision-making, improve patient outcomes, enhance operational efficiency, and drive strategic initiatives.

 ## Skills and Expertise